Oil Primer vs Shellac Primer: Cover Stain vs BIN, by Substrate and Stain

 For a small ventilation-limited room, BIN’s brutal-but-fast smell is preferable to Cover Stain’s steady fade.
 For an unfinished basement or open exterior with airflow, Cover Stain’s longer fade is unobjectionable.
 Neither primer should be used without ventilation.

-Winner: BIN in tight spaces.
+Winner: BIN in tight spaces, and on cleanup cost once you know about the ammonia.
 Cover Stain is fine in ventilated work.

 This is where BIN does something nothing else does.